VaibhavUpreti/hugo-blog/content/blog/gsoc-week3.md

 featured: true
 ---

+{{< youtube VmpgOhdMA2g >}}
 Certainly the best week of my GSoC journey so far.

-The changes that were merged this week will have a direct impact on of hundreds of thousands of users.
+The changes that were merged this week will have a direct impact on hundreds of thousands of users.
 This is the first time I have pulled off such a task.
 I am thankful to my mentor Aboobacker for guiding me through it.

 Despite numerous potential challenges, we effectively replicated attachments and seamlessly conducted data migrations,